 - 18.1.
-Obedience and Lightness willing response to aids without resistance and correctness of bend. - 18.2.
-Regularity the regularity, evenness and rhythm with which the Horse puts his feet to the ground. - 18.3.
-Contact the connection through the reins between the Athlete's hands and the Horse's mouth.
+Obedience and Lightness A willing response to aids without resistance and correctness of bend. - 18.2.
+Regularity The regularity, evenness and rhythm with which the Horse puts his feet to the ground. - 18.3.
+Contact The connection through the reins between the Athlete's hands and the Horse's mouth.
 It should be soft and steady at all times. - 18.4.
-Impulsion the willingness of the Horse to go forward energetically at all times and to respond quickly and evenly to changes of pace.
+Impulsion The willingness of the Horse to go forward energetically at all times and to respond quickly and evenly to changes of pace.
 The Horse must remain in balance while maintaining the same tempo with strides of equal size. - 18.5.
-Straightness carrying the head, neck and body in a straight line with the weight evenly divided among the legs.
-On curved lines the hindlegs need to follow the footprints of the fore feet (no escaping or swinging out). - 18.6.
-Collection roundness and engagement with good hock action, elevated poll allowing the shoulders to move with ease.
+Straightness Carrying the head, neck and body in a straight line with the weight evenly divided among the legs.
+On curved lines the hindlegs need to follow the footprints of the fore feet without escaping or swinging out.

+18.6.
+Collection - Roundness and engagement with good hock action, elevated poll allowing the shoulders to move with ease.
 The Horse's energy is contained in a more deliberate pace than the Working Trot.

 The haunches are more compressed, the croup is lowered and the forehand elevated to the same degree.
-The stride is shorter but more powerful than the Working Trot and the front legs will move from the shoulder with greater agility resulting in lightness and greater mobility throughout.
+The stride is shorter and more powerful than the Working Trot but the front legs move from the shoulder with greater agility resulting in lightness and greater mobility throughout.
 The neck should be more arched.
 The shortening of the frame is not and never should be a result of pulling back but rather of asking and allowing the Horse to move forward into the Athlete's hand.

 18.7.
-Accuracy - Correctness, roundness and correct size of figures and lines (including corners) as asked in the Test.
+Accuracy - Correctness; roundness; and accurately sized figures, and corners as indicated in the Test.